Skip to main content

 6 mentions Positive Neutral Negative

-• “For example, I was on a blast of a run rolling 600k at the peak, I encountered a boss on the 3rd stage, Frost Dice, which freezes your dice into their lowest roll.”
+• “For example, I was on a blast of a run rolling 600k at the peak when I encountered a boss on the 3rd stage (Frost Dice) which freezes your dice at their lowest roll.”

-• “And as of right now, it glitches a lot on my Steam Deck, often causing soft locks in the menu.”
+• “As of right now, it glitches a lot on my Steam Deck, often causing soft locks in the menu.”

 5 mentions Positive Neutral Negative